sidestream-tech/unified-auctions-ui/frontend/README.md

 ### Environment variables

 - `INFURA_PROJECT_ID`: (required) [infura](https://infura.io/) project id (can be found in: dashboard -> etherium -> create new project -> settings -> keys)
 - `DEMO_MODE`: (optional) When set to true the page will only show a "Coming soon" screen.
 Can be used for production while the page is not ready yet.
 - `PRODUCTION_DOMAIN`: (optional) Required in order to enable [plausible.io statistics](https://github.com/moritzsternemann/vue-plausible#configuration).
 In addition to adding it here, the domain (e.g. `auctions.makerdao.network`) should also be registered within [plausible dashboard](https://plausible.io/).
 - `CONTACT_EMAIL`: (optional) Required in order to display contact link in the footer.
 This email should be able to accept and manage bug reports and other contact requests.
+- `STAGING_ENVIRONMENT`: (optional) When enabled a banner will warn users that they are currently viewing the staging environment, which may be unstable to use.